Polycarp Pengo: Biography

 Special Council for Africa of the General of the Synod of Bishops.

 Since 2007 he has been president of the SECAM (Symposium of Episcopal Conferences of Africa and Madagascar).

-On 18 September 2012, he was appointed by Pope Benedict XVI as a Synod Father for the upcoming October 2012 13th Ordinary General Assembly of the Synod of Bishops.
+On 18 September 2012, he was appointed by Pope Benedict XVI as a Synod Father for the October 2012 13th Ordinary General Assembly of the Synod of Bishops.

 Pope Francis accepted his retirement as archbishop on 15 August 2019.

 Views

 Homosexuality

 In 2000, Pengo hit out at the commission of homosexual acts, saying it was one of the most heinous sins on earth.

 Clashes in Tanzania

 In 2004, he lashed out at the perpetrators of clashes claiming to pursue a religious cause.

 Church teaching on AIDS

 Pengo has declared that the AIDS epidemic cannot be overcome by relying exclusively or primarily on the distribution of prophylactics, but only through a strategy based on education to individual responsibility in the framework of a moral view of human sexuality.